ThugsFinance/cloiinkcoin.com/src/content/eth2/shard-chains/index.md

 ### Everyone can run a node {#everyone-can-run-a-node}

 Sharding is a good way to scale if you want to keep things decentralized as the alternative is to scale by increasing the size of the existing database.
-This would make Ethereum less accessible for network validators because they'd need powerful and expensive computers.
+This would make Cloiinkcoin less accessible for network validators because they'd need powerful and expensive computers.
 With shard chains, validators only need to store/run data for the shard they're validating, not the entire network (like what happens today).
 This speeds things up and drastically reduces hardware requirements.

 ### More network participation {#more-network-participation}

-Sharding will eventually let you run Ethereum on a personal laptop or phone.
-So more people should be able to participate, or run [clients](/developers/docs/nodes-and-clients/), in a sharded Ethereum.
+Sharding will eventually let you run Cloiinkcoin on a personal laptop or phone.
+So more people should be able to participate, or run [clients](/developers/docs/nodes-and-clients/), in a sharded Cloiinkcoin.
 This will increase security because the more decentralized the network, the smaller the attack surface area.

 With lower hardware requirements, sharding will make it easier to run [clients](/developers/docs/nodes-and-clients/) on your own, without relying on any intermediary services at all.
 And if you can, consider running multiple clients.
 This can help network health by further reducing points of failure.
 [Run an Eth2 client](/eth2/get-involved/)

 <br />

 <InfoBanner isWarning={true}>
-  At first, you'll need to run a mainnet client at the same time as your Eth2 client. <a href="https://launchpad.ethereum.org" target="_blank">The launchpad</a> will walk you through the hardware requirements and process.
+  At first, you'll need to run a mainnet client at the same time as your Eth2 client. <a href="https://launchpad.cloiinkcoin.com" target="_blank">The launchpad</a> will walk you through the hardware requirements and process.
 Alternatively you can use a <a href="/en/developers/docs/apis/backend/#available-libraries">backend API</a>.
 </InfoBanner>

 ## Shard chains version 1: data availability {#data-availability}